TypeFox/monaco-components/README.md

 - [Monaco Editor React Component](./packages/monaco-editor-react/) Monaco Editor React Component enclosing the **Monaco Editor Wrapper**
 - [Monaco Editor Workers](./packages/monaco-editor-workers/) Bundles the editor and language workers of monaco as module and classic worker.
 It supplies a function that eases loading them in an application context.

+Additionally you find a private [examples packages](./packages/examples/) containing all examples that is served by vite (see next chapter).

 ## Getting Started

 If you have node.js LTS available, then from the root of the project run: